capitalch/trace-new/notes/tracking.md

 11.1.
 Business unit create in server as schema
 12. Admin Roles CRUD
 																					13. Business USERS CRUD
 																					13.1.
 Business users email while new/modify
 																					13.2. server validate email.
-And also give a meaningful message for email duplication
+And also give a meaningful message for email failure
 																					14. Email fire when Business user create or modify
 																					15. Admin user change uid and email
 16. Admin user change password and email

 17. token storage in browser for access token and refresh token
 18. create new access token from refresh token once expired
 19. Check complete lifecycle of tokens

 																					20. Business users change UID and email
 21. Business users change password and email
 22. Any user forgot pwd